Ségur tops and dresses from Cozy Little World: a summer best-of!

 - sewing the facing

-- clipping the seams for good placement of the facing and dead stitch (for those who want)
+- clipping seams for proper placement of the facing and dead stitch (for those who want)

 - making loops and placement